ThePsyk3y/Pig-Game/README.md

-# Pig-Game
+# Pig-Game Dev Branch

-My version of The Dice Pig Game using JavaScript.
+This is the Dev-Branch of my "The Dice Pig Game" Web Application.